peterhinch/micropython-mqtt/NO_NET.md

 `True` if the ESP8266 has failed and offers another way to terminate a coro, allowing the reset to proceed.

+Note that owing to [this issue](https://github.com/micropython/micropython/issues/3153) a `return` statement should not be issued within an `async with` block.

 See `pb_simple.py` and the
 [synchronisation primitives docs](https://github.com/peterhinch/micropython-async/blob/master/PRIMITIVES.md).